bootchk/solarRadioFirefly/readme.md

 Before you build, edit fireFlyConfig.h and uncomment the definition corresponding to your board (so that LED's work.)
 Also uncomment the definition about power supply (to enable power management functions: if power is battery or USB, no power management.)

-TODO
--
-There is a library ordering issue: the ISR handlers that override defaults are in the nRF5x library so the default handler in startup.c is already resolved weak before the strong override is seen.
-Did I reorder the libraries?
-Move startup to nRF5x library.